jmmarco/frontend-neighborhood-map/README.md

 This will install all the required dependencies automatically for you

 ## How to run:
-1. To run the project run `grunt default`, This will build the project and launch it automatically for you in your default Browser
+1. To run the project run `grunt`, This will build the project and launch it automatically for you in your default Browser
 3. The application will open in a new window

 Tip: If you need to stop the server hit "CTRL + C"